 Global Gnawa was founded in 2009 and is the meeting of Jaouad El Garouge, Thierry Fournel and Mehdi Chaïb.
-They are talented musicians (and accomplices) deeply at the service of an authentic music, rich in improvisations and open to other musical meetings.
-Global Gnawa uses delicay and a strong sens of improvisation to weave new links between Gnawa rituals music, jazz and the particular universes of each of the musicians.
+They are talented musicians (and parnters) deeply at the service of an authentic music, rich in improvisations and open to other musical sonorities.
+Global Gnawa uses delicacy and a strong sens of improvisation to weave new links between Gnawa rituals music, jazz and the particular universes of each of the musicians.

 Global Gnawa develops arrangements and compositions exploring the ancestral Gnawa rhythms and songs (traditionally brought from West Africa to the Maghreb) in all their spiritual and harmonic dimensions.
 Jaouad El Garouge‘s haunting chants find an echo in the musicians’ chorus and invite the audience to join in.
 Global Gnawa‘s musical research is anchored in the meeting of this heritage with jazzy flights of fancy carried by the free-jazz energy of Mehdi Chaïb‘s saxophone, but also by influences of afrobeat, reggae, or ethio-jazz.
 The musician-researcher Thierry Fournel offers a very subtle playing animated by electric guitar solos with a certain groove.